Image credit: Saint Laurent

 • To minimise waste, it reuses some of its textile offcuts.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Saint Laurent “It's a Start”.
+Here we rate Saint Laurent “Good”.
 These are a few factors influencing its score:

 • Most of its final production stage happens in the European Union, a low/medium risk region for labour abuse.